Vizzuality/half-earth-v3/_docs/scientists/creating-tiles.md

 Press Analyse (Warnings may appear, especially about the Reference System) and then Publish.

 The layer should now appear in ArcGIS online, but it may be visible only at some zoom levels.
 To make it visible at higher zoom levels follow the section [Using the tiles from a level in the subsequent levels](#using-the-tiles-from-a-level-in-the-subsequent-levels)

+#### Checking tile services have been published with the correct settings.
+Once the tile service has been published certain settings are needed:
+- the deletion protection should be enabled
+- check the shared options (public for tile services, whitelisted for feature services)
+- check the visibility of the service (zoom levels)
+- check the spatial reference
+[This notebook](https://github.com/Vizzuality/he-scratchfolder/blob/master/check_publication.ipynb) uses the arcgis API for Python to access the services that are provided in a csv.

 ### Publishing vector tiles from ArcGIS Pro
 It is the same procedure, but if the tiles come from a Vector layer you may need to load the layer directly into the project as a **shapefile or feature class** instead of pulling it from the ArcGIS online Feature Layer.
 Follow the same steps, but select `Vector Tile` in **Layer Type**.